Trigonometric Graphs in Cambridge IGCSE Mathematics (0580/0607): Sin, Cos, Tan and Transformations Explained

 Why this is safe: this page owns the Trigonometric Graphs revision-guide angle, while Tutopiya’s Trigonometric Graphs subtopic page owns the learning resource and the free Trigonometric Graphs quiz owns the practice.

-Trigonometric Graphs appear in the Trigonometry unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question asks you to sketch y = sin x, y = cos x or y = tan x, or to read solutions from a graph, examiners expect you to plot key points accurately and understand amplitude and period.
-This guide explains the curves that actually appear, how to sketch them by hand, and where to practise each skill.
+Trigonometric Graphs bridge ratio work and equation-solving in Cambridge IGCSE Mathematics (0580/0607).
+Examiners expect you to sketch y = sin x, y = cos x and y = tan x for 0° ≤ x ≤ 360°, read solutions from graphs, and recognise how changes to the equation affect amplitude and period.
+This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways